Hooks N’ Feathers

 Hooks n' Feathers knife and hat design.

 In a space full of fish logos that all start to look the same, this one stands out.
 It’s bold, clean, and built to hold up whether on a boat, in the woods, or stitched onto a baseball hat.
-Designed for hunters and anglers who take their craft seriously, Hooks n’ Feathers now has a visual identity that’s as dependable and sharp as the people it serves.
+Designed for hunters and anglers who take their craft seriously, Hooks N’ Feathers now has a visual identity that’s as dependable and sharp as the people it serves.